holingoko/linguistica/readme.md

 https://github.com/holingoko/linguistica/resources/languages

-Please feel free to create pull requests to add new language translations to this directory.
+Pull requests to add new language translations to the above directory are welcome.

 Users can also add translations for additional languages without having to modify the source code of the application by moving language translation files